ofmla/zfp_simple_example/README.md

 ## Overview

-[ZFP](https://github.com/LLNL/zfp) is a compressed numerical library that provides high-throughput, low-loss compression of floating-point and integer arrays.
+[ZFP](https://github.com/LLNL/zfp) is an open-source library for compressed floating-point and integer arrays that support high throughput read and write random access.
 This repository focuses on integrating the Fortran bindings for ZFP into a Fortran project, showcasing its usage through a simple example.

 The `zfp_example.f90` file contains the main program, which demonstrates the compression and decompression of a 3D array of 64-bit floats using the ZFP library.
 The `zfp_fct_wrapper.f90` file provides a Fortran module with functions for interacting with the ZFP library.